stalyatech/upython-docs/reference/isr_rules.rst

 In general it is best to avoid using floats in ISR code: hardware devices normally handle integers and conversion to floats is normally done in the main loop.
 However there are a few DSP algorithms which require floating point.
-On platforms with hardware floating point (such as the Pyboard) the inline ARM Thumb assembler can be used to work round this limitation.
+On platforms with hardware floating point (such as the simpleRTK) the inline ARM Thumb assembler can be used to work round this limitation.
 This is because the processor stores float values in a machine word; values can be shared between the ISR and main program code via an array of floats.